AuReMe/metage2metabo/docs/suppinformation.rst

 Similarly, a reaction is considered activable if all of its reactants are in the scope, that is to say are reachable.
 It is important to notice the conjunction in this rule : *all* the reactants need to be in the scope.

+Therefore, the scope is computed following these two conditions:

+* initiation condition: a metabolite is in the scope if it belongs to the seeds.
+* recursive condition: a metabolite is in the scope if it is the product of a reaction whose reactants are in the scopes (all of them).

+The computation of the scope in m2m is performed with logic programming: `Answer Set Programming <https://potassco.org/>`_.

 .. image:: scope.gif
    :width: 350pt